jzraiti/Coverage_Algorithm_Enviornmental_Sampling_Autonomous_Surface_Vehicle/README.md

     - Jasons_function_tests:
         - *these are scripts that test the functions in jasons_functions*
         - *the sys path will need to be modified for them to work, add path to jasons_functions*
-    - Jasons_Functions:
-        - *these are all of the functions that are used by the program, or can be used by futureprograms, in each function there is a docstring explaining inputs and outputs and purpose*
+    - Jasons_Functions: tring explaining inputs and outputs and purpose*
         - zig_zag_pipeline.py
             - *this is the main function which will run the complete image to waypoints pipeline*
     - Jasons_old_scripts: